 34mg / (1.66mg per drop) = ~20 drops.

 If You Don’t Know Your Ideal CBD Dosage

 Unless otherwise directed, start your CBD dosage journey off slowly.
 Start by taking 25mg a day and stick with this regimen for a week to make sure your body can tolerate CBD and you don’t experience any unwanted side effects.

-If you feel at all funny or off, lower your dosage by 5mg continuously until you feel comfortable.
-If you ever feel downright bad, stop your CBD regimen and consult a health professional.
+If you feel at all off, lower your dosage by 5mg continuously until you feel comfortable, and if you ever feel downright bad, stop your CBD regimen and consult a health professional.

 Is It Possible to Take Too Much CBD?

 Is it possible to overdose and take too much CBD?
 What is the maximum amount of CBD you should take?

 Technically speaking, yes it is possible to overdose on CBD, though doing so would be very difficult and would likely not be life-threatening.
 Someone who overdoses on CBD would likely just be very uncomfortable for a few hours and have to deal with some minor side effects.

 Researchers have yet to fully understand CBD, so there is yet to be an advised maximum CBD dose.
 Some studies have found that 600mg per day seems to be safe, while others suggest that a dose as high as 1,500mg is safe and tolerable.

 While CBD is generally well-tolerated by most, this doesn’t mean that you won’t experience any side effects.
 Some of the most commonly reported side effects are: